Clear Lake Specialties Sleep Center

 - Inability to concentrate

-If you suffer from ongoing or chronic insomnia, ask your primary care physician for a referral to a sleep specialist.
+If you suffer from ongoing or chronic insomnia, a sleep medicine physician can help.
 A sleep medicine physician has additional training in the diagnosis and treatment of sleep disorders.
 He or she can help determine if there is an underlying medical cause of your insomnia.
 There are a variety of effective treatments for both short and long-term insomnia.

 Lifestyle changes often can help relieve short term insomnia.
 See our guide to good sleep habits.